ucan-wg/spec/README.md

 Each capability has its own semantics, which need to be interpretable by the target resource handler.
 A particular validator SHOULD NOT reject UCANs with resources that it does not know how to interpret.

 The attenuation field MUST contain either a wildcard (`*`), or an array of JSON objects.
-A JSON capability MUST contain the `with` and `can` field, and MAY contain additional field needed to describe the capability.
+A JSON capability MUST contain the `with` and `can` field, and MAY contain additional fields needed to describe the capability.

 ``` json
 {